Genitive: Canis Minoris

 Canis Minor is small and contains little of interest other than Procyon itself, the eighth-brightest star in the heavens, 11.5 light years away.
 Ptolemy in the Almagest catalogued just two stars in Canis Minor: Procyon in the dog’s body, and the star in the dog’s neck now known as Beta Canis Minoris.
 Procyon is of particular interest to astronomers because it has a small, hot companion star called a white dwarf that orbits it every 41 years.
 Coincidentally the other dog star, Sirius, also has one of these small, highly dense white dwarfs as a companion.

-On his chart of the constellation (above), Bode gave Procyon a second name, Algomeisa, from the Arabic al-Ghumaiā’ meaning the one with bleary or teary eyes.
+On his chart of the constellation (above), Bode gave Procyon a second name, Algomeisa, from the Arabic al-ghumaiā’ meaning the one with bleary or teary eyes.
 This name comes from a story in which Procyon and Sirius were sisters and Canopus (which the Arabs called Suhail) was their brother.
 Sirius crossed the Milky Way to join her brother in the southern sky, but Procyon was left behind on the northern bank of the Milky Way, crying and dimmed by the tears in her eyes.
-Confusingly, the name Gomeisa, from the Arabic al-Ghumaiā’, has now been transferred to the second-brightest star in the constellation, Beta Canis Minoris.
+Confusingly, the name Gomeisa has now been given to Beta Canis Minoris, the second-brightest star in the constellation, which was not part of the legend.

 A tragic misunderstanding